oaknational/dfe-curriculum-ontology/README.md

 This ontology uses [w3id.org](https://w3id.org/) to provide **permanent, resolvable URIs** for all curriculum resources.

-### Why w3id.org?

-**Persistence**: URIs remain stable even if the repository moves or changes hosting.
-Once published, `https://w3id.org/uk/curriculum/core/Phase` will always resolve, regardless of where the actual files are stored.
+**Persistence**: URIs remain stable even if the repository moves or hosting changes.
+For example, `https://w3id.org/uk/curriculum/core/Phase` will always resolve, regardless of where the actual files are stored.

 **Content Negotiation**: w3id.org supports automatic format negotiation.
 When you request a URI, it can serve different formats based on your needs:
 - Web browsers receive human-readable documentation